German government: What are the chances for a 'traffic light' coalition? | DW | 07.10.2021

 So far, the conditions seem right for the three to find a way to work together.
 However, differences remain, which could lead to a "very thick coalition agreement with many details spelled out," he added.

-Negotiations will require finding something that broadly unites the three parties together; so far, those involved in talks have echoed keywords like "reform" and "modernization."
-Souris said they will have to avoid the appearance that they are settling for the lowest common denominator to strike a deal and cobble together a government program.
+Negotiations will require finding something that broadly unites the three parties; so far, those involved in talks have echoed words such as "reform" and "modernization."
+Souris said they would have to avoid the appearance that they are settling for the lowest common denominator to strike a deal and cobble together a government program.

 "This will be up to the SPD and Scholz to find compromises that all those involved can present to their parties and voters," he said.